gruns/blagoblag/content/drafts/red-hat.rst

 2.6.
 Upstream (the Python core developers) have ceased providing *any* support for Python 2.6 as of October, 2013.

-Many Python projects (such as Django and PyCA Cryptography) are therefore looking to drop 2.6 support, to lighten their maintaince burden and because offering support for an unsupported platform is misleading to users.
+Many Python projects (such as Django, Twisted, and PyCA Cryptography) are therefore looking to drop 2.6 support, to lighten their maintaince burden and because offering support for an unsupported platform is misleading to users.

 This is where we hit an impasse, inevitably users of these projects ask for some level of support for a version that supports 2.6, because they are using